Doa-ddaram/SpikeNN/README.md

 The folder `ft-extract/` provides the scripts and documentation for obtaining and preprocessing each dataset with these feature extractors, as well as converting them to `SpikingDataset` objects.

-We also provide some features extracted with STDP-CSNN to facilitate quick experimentation: *To be updated*.
+We also provide some features extracted with STDP-CSNN to facilitate quick experimentation: [repo](https://gitlab.univ-lille.fr/fox/CIFAR10-spike-features-CSNN).

 ### 5.2 Accuracy comparison